 Other things you might include in your letter:

 - Request the bishop's consent to be Confirmed

 - Explain what the Sacrament of Confirmation is (See CCC 1285-1381)

 - Explain why you desire to receive the Sacrament of Confirmation

-- Tell an anecdote that highlights why your sponsor is a good role model of faith to you
+- Tell an anecdote (story) that highlights why your sponsor is a good role model of faith to you

 - Share the number of years you have studied religious education